vzool/ApiKey/README.md

     <img src="https://img.shields.io/packagist/l/vzool/api-key" alt="License">
 </a>

 This library offers a simple and secure solution for API key management.
 It generates, stores, and validates keys in a way that prevents leakage and impersonation by avoiding a direct link between tokens and stored data.
-It supports storing keys in memory or in the file system.
+It supports storing keys in memory, in the file system or in `PDO` Databases.

 ## Core Class: `Key`